zweilove/css_splitter/README.md

       class Application < Rails::Application
         config.assets.precompile += %w( too_big_stylesheet_split2.css )

-So, these are the 4 important requirements for your splitted stylesheet:
+Here is a checklist of requirements for your split stylesheet:

-1. needs to have different filename than orginal, e.g. `original_stylesheet_split2` or `application_split2`
+1. It needs to have different filename than orginal, e.g. `original_stylesheet_split2` or `application_split2`
-2. needs to add `.split2` as the terminal file extension, e.g. `.css.split2` or `.css.sass.split2`
+2. It needs to have `.split2` as the terminal file extension, e.g. `.css.split2` or `.css.sass.split2`
-3. needs to include the content of the orginal stylesheet, e.g. through `//= include 'application'`
+3. It needs to include the content of the orginal stylesheet, e.g. through `//= include 'application'`
-4. neess to be added to list of precompiled assets
+4. It needs to be added to list of precompiled assets